Ethnographies of the state

 Increasingly, the rationality of state projects in South Africa is being questioned and there is no sufficient justification for service delivery failure based on budgets.
 Are governance, politics and state practices to blame, and if so how?

 The project makes use of an ethnographic approach.
 The assumption is that the state (in this case the City of Johannesburg) is a “black box” and what outsiders get to know as city policy; programme outputs and outcomes are mainly effects of governance, politics, and state practices.
-By focusing on details of individuals’ everyday experiences in the city, ethnography can extract logics and meanings that these individuals attach to their actions.
+By focusing on individuals’ everyday experiences in the city, ethnography can extract logics and meanings that these individuals attach to their actions.
 Hence, ethnographic detail helps to answer the “Why” questions.
 This means spending time in the City of Johannesburg, (approximately 5 weeks – a week in each of the key departments namely – the Mayor’s office, the City Manager’s Office, the Central Strategy Unit, the Budget Office, and the Department of Environment and Infrastructure).